 Within the PMBOK®Guide, 24 different processes are defined as being part of the larger process of planning.
 Not all of these processes will necessarily be used in every project, but as you can see, this portion of a project involves more than just a cursory overview of the project before getting started.

-In order to successfully execute (which is the third Process Group), you must first successfully plan.
+In order to successfully move to the third project management process group (execution), you must first build a successful plan.
 Much of what is accomplished in this phase is taking the broader ideas established within the initiating stage and fleshing them out in greater detail.
-The following areas are considered while making a plan.

 - Defining the scope of the project in greater detail (including risks, milestones, summaries and budgets).